Questions? We have the Answers!

 Many policyholders believe that filing a claim for property damage should only be done in the event of a "total loss".
 This is a myth, in fact, insurance covers roof replacements, collateral damages (such as pool covers & liners, small storage buildings, etc.) and interior problems that also resulted from a particular storm.

 Everyone is entitled to at least 2 "no-cost" inspections based on any given storm date.
 For example, if you were not satisfied with the outcome of the first inspection, or feel your case was treated unfairly to begin with, you may request another inspection using a different adjuster.
-WE will meet with your adjuster!
+There are two types; independent contractors and staff adjusters .. who may or may not be from the CAT team.

 YOUR POLICY DEDUCTIBLE